zanarmstrong/trip-reports/reports.md

 ### Recommendations

 ##### Highly Recommend
 Etosha - This national park is full of absolutely amazing wildlife.
 Each camping area has it's own waterhole which you can sit and watch the animals that come to drink water.
+We spent 4 days here, and loved every one.

 [Namibia Craft Centre] in Windhoek - has both traditional and modern crafts - many crafts-person owned shops under one roof - set prices w/ no haggaling, so you don't have to stress over negotiation.
 Also has a nice coffeeshop in case any of your group doesn't enjoy shopping :)